MarcosTulioSDLV/parking-control/README.md

 # Parking Control Rest API

-I developed a Rest API for managing parking spots in a condominium developed by using springboot and java, providing all CRUD (Create, Read, Update and Delete) operations.
+I developed a Rest API to manage parking spots in a condominium developed by using springboot and java, providing all CRUD (Create, Read, Update and Delete) operations.
 Only one car per parking spot is possible.
 This system allows to store car information, such as the license plate, brand, and even personal information of the owner, such as name and apartment. beside the common CRUD operations, it is posible to find parking spots by car's Brand, or car's responsible name.